boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 Excellent.

 However what price has tokei paid for this logic.
 Is it for example intelligent enough to know that Java does not support nested multiline comments?
 Turns out it is.
-Also turns out that nested multiline comments are more common than I expected.
+Also turns out that nested multiline comments are more common across languages than I expected, Lisp, Rust, Lean, Jai, Idris, Scheme, Swift, Julia and Kotlin all suppot them.
 As such I added in the same checks to ensure that `scc` is as accurate as `tokei`.
-Of course there is one catch with this, if someone does the following,
+Of course there is one big catch with this, if someone does the following,

-{{<highlight rust>}}
+{{<highlight java>}}
 /* /* trollolol */

+public class Test
-fn main() {
+{
-   let start = "/*";
+    public static void main(String[] args)
-   loop {
+    {
-       if x.len() >= 2 && x[0] == '*' && x[1] == '/' { // found the */
-           break;
+        System.out.println("FooBar");
     }
 }
-}
 {{</highlight>}}

-The above will produce for both `tokei` and `scc` a file containing 9 lines of comments, with no code.
+The above will produce for both `tokei` and `scc` a Java file containing 9 lines of comments, with no code.
 This is a serious edge case though, and as far as I can tell not possible to solve without building an AST.
-As such if you want to confuse either `tokei`, `loc` or `scc` then feel free to write comments like the above.
+As such if you want to confuse either `tokei`, `loc` or `scc` then feel free to write comments like the above in your Java or C#.
 Note that none of the other tools I tried `cloc`, `gocloc` and `polyglot` report the above accurately either but they to mark some lines as being code.

 With what appears to be most of the bugs ironed out time to look at performance again.
 With the changes that were made there are bound to be some wins, and with the new tools in Go I can hopefully spot some other issues.